ankaAR/bestiario5e/_creatures/thug.md

 armor_class: "11 (armadura de cuero)"
 ---

-***Pack Tactics.*** The thug has advantage on an attack roll against a creature if at least one of the thug's allies is within 5 ft. of the creature and the ally isn't incapacitated.
+***Pack Tactics.*** The thug has advantage on an attack roll against a creature if at least one of the thug's allies is within 5 pies (1.5 mts)of the creature and the ally isn't incapacitated.

 ### Acciones